-Bexhill-on-Sea Town Council recognises that there will be periods of absence when the Town Clerk is unable to work due to sickness.
-The Council provides a sick pay scheme for its Clerk and the details of this are included in the Clerk's contract.
+Bexhill-on-Sea Town Council recognises that there will be periods of absence an employee is unable to work due to sickness.
+The Council provides a sick pay scheme for its employee and the details of this are included in the employee's contract.

-If the Clerk is unable to attend work due to sickness, they must inform the Chair of the Council or the Vice Chair as soon as possible, but no later than 10am on the first working day on which the absence occurs.
-The Clerk should indicate the reason for the absence and, if possible, when they are expecting to return to work.
+If the employee is unable to attend work due to sickness, they must inform the their line manager as soon as possible, but no later than 10am on the first working day on which the absence occurs.
+The employee should indicate the reason for the absence and, if possible, when they are expecting to return to work.

-Regular contact must be maintained with the Chair of the Council or Vice Chair during the periods of absence.
+Regular contact must be maintained with the line manager during the periods of absence.

-If the Town Clerk is absent for seven days or less, they are required to complete the self-certification document as outlined in the Employment Rights Act 1996.
+If the employee is absent for seven days or less, they are required to complete the self-certification document as outlined in the Employment Rights Act 1996.
 For all absences which exceed a seven-day period a medical certificate is required (known as a "fit to work" certificate).
 In addition to declaring a person is unfit for work a GP is now able to declare that a patient is: